NHSDigital/nhs-app-api/docs/Solution-Areas/integration-tests.md

 The integration tests themselves can be run either through an IDE (e.g. IntelliJ) or in a docker container (to more closely replicate the CI environment).

 ## Running Integration Tests
+_**NOTE: the make commands for the integration tests are in the BDDTests folder of the mono repo, so you will need to be in that folder for the make commands to work.**_

 By default all of the `make run` commands will execute the tests in docker.
 To start the services so that the tests can be executed on the host machine append `RUN_LOCAL_BDD=1` to the command line.